playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-3-4bb6/index.md

 ![](./mjqtfopal89dmv14eo5z.png)

-<figcaption>The mobile booking application with the mobile version of the flight search feature.</figcaption>
+> The mobile booking application with the mobile version of the flight search feature.

 The current folder structure of our workspace is shown in the following figure.